-Hepatitis B is an infection of the liver caused by the hepatitis B virus (HBV).
+Hepatitis B is an infection of the liver caused by HBV.
 It can be acute and resolve without treatment.
 However, some forms can be chronic, and these could lead to cirrhosis and liver cancer.

-HBV is a major global health concern.
-In fact, in 2015, HBV-related liver disease caused around 887,000 deaths worldwide.
+Hepatitis B virus (HBV) is a major global health concern.
+In fact, in 2015, HBV-related liver disease caused around

 In this article, learn more about HBV, including transmission, early symptoms, and treatment.